 Kenneth Albert Jones was the perfect tenant, according to the superintendent of his 81 Charles Street East room.
 But on June 10, 1982, Jones was found lying naked in a pool of blood, suffering from multiple stab wounds in the neck and stomach.
 Jan Kubilinski, the superintendent of the rooming house, said she heard a commotion in Room 20, and found Jones when she opened the door.
-She said she saw no one exit the room, but did not enter the room herself.

 They had met at a gay bar on Yonge St where Jones was selling $10 bags of marijuana, and had known each other previously but not had sexual relations.
 Valley said Jones got naked in the room and blocked his way when he tried to flee.
 Jones then attacked Valley and motioned that he was going toward a hunting knife in the kitchen.
 Valley said he beat him to the weapon.

 Valley, 28, of no fixed address, pleaded not guilty to the second-degree murder of Jones, 27, at the June 1984 trial.